kognifai/Galore/SDK-documentation/readme.md

 ## Dev Stack SDK [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

-Welcome to Galore SDK documentation!
+Welcome to Galore Dev Stack SDK documentation!

-In this section, you will learn how to install, upgrade, troubleshoot Galore Dev Stack.
+In this section, you will learn how to install, upgrade, and troubleshoot Galore Dev Stack.
 You can also know  more about  Stack Endpoint values.

 - [Dev Stack Overview](#Overview)